walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Handle lines that can't be treated as UTF-8 as ISO-8859-15

 * Enable 'h' or '?' for help

 * Enable --help for help